Renata Knapik-Miazga: Career

-Knapik took up fencing at a club in Kraków after playing with sticks as a child.
+Knapik-Miazga took up fencing at a club in Kraków after playing with sticks as a child.
 When she was 14, she was forbidden by her doctors to continue fencing because of problems with her right hand.
 She switched her weapon hand and went on.
 She won both an individual and team bronze medal at the 2007 Junior European Championships, then a silver medal at the 2011 U23 European Championships.

 In the senior category she climbed her first World Cup podium in 2010 with a third place in Florina.
 She was national champion of Poland in 2012 and 2013.
 At the 2013 European Championships in Zagreb she reached the quarter-finals by defeating Ukraine's Anfisa Pochkalova, then lost to Romania's Ana Maria Brânză and came away with a bronze medal.

-Knapik studies civil engineering from the Tadeusz Kościuszko University of Technology.
+Knapik-Miazga studies civil engineering from the Tadeusz Kościuszko University of Technology.